 Common Symptoms of Sciatica

-• Radiating pain into the thigh, calf, or foot
+• Radiating pain down the thigh, calf, or into the foot

 What Patients Commonly Report